 How are property development loans structured?

-- Interest: Charged monthly, often rolled up and paid at the end
+- Interest: Charged monthly, often rolled up and paid at the end of the loan

-What lenders look for
+What do lenders look for?

-- The viability of the project and exit strategy
+- The viability of the project and exit strategy you have in place

 - Gross development value (GDV)

-- Build costs and contingency allowances
+- All of your build costs and contingency allowances

 Risks and considerations

-- Market changes may affect sale values
+- Market changes can affect the sale value

 Is a £350,000 development loan right for your project?